|The Hermitage, Nashville, TN, United States

-PDF of composite excavator’s plan, compiled by DAACS from original field drawings, with only excavation units labeled.
+PDF of composite excavator’s plan, compiled by DAACS from original field drawings, with excavation units labeled.

-PDF of composite excavator’s plan, compiled by DAACS from original field drawings, with only features labeled.
+PDF of composite excavator’s plan, compiled by DAACS from original field drawings, with features labeled.

 Galle, Jillian E.

 2004 Designing Women: Measuring Acquisition and Access at the Hermitage Plantation, Engendering African American Archaeology: A Southern Perspective In Engendering African American Archaeology: A Southern Perspective, edited by Jillian E. Galle and Amy L. Young.
 University of Tennessee Press, Knoxville, Tennessee.